Anubhab-Rakshit/language-translation/README.md

 4. Click "Translate" to get the translation with confidence metrics
 5. View alternative translations if enabled

-### Batch Translation
-1. Navigate to the "Batch Translation" tab
-2. Upload a text file (.txt) or manually add texts
-3. Configure source and target languages
-4. Click "Translate X Items" to process all texts
-5. Export results to CSV for further analysis

 ### Analytics Dashboard
 1. Go to the "Analytics" tab to view: